A Balanced Calorie Diet (ABC Diet)

 Dogs have never had a dietary need for carbohydrates and still do not.
 Now with a diet of 50% to 75% carbs the pancreas is working overtime trying to produce enough Amylase to keep up with the amount of carbs that are flooding into the system.
 On top of that the pancreas has to generate insulin to keep reacting to the blood sugar spikes brought on by the excess carbs, and the body eventually builds resistance to Insulin which pushes it closer to the possibility of diabetes developing.

 All this puts an inordinate strain on a pancreas that has a predetermined limit to the amount of enzymes it can make over its lifetime.
-This is one of the important reasons digestive enzymes are added to the ABC Diet.
+This is one of the important reasons digestive enzymes are added to our weight loss Diet.
 A dogs body slowly loses its ability to make digestive enzymes as it ages.

 CALORIES ARE NOT CREATED EQUAL

-Research shows that dogs on higher fat and lower carbs diets, like the ABC Diet, have more energy and lower steady blood glucose levels than they do on high carb low fat diets.
+Research shows that dogs on higher fat and lower carbs diets, like the BALANCED CALORIE DIET, have more energy and lower steady blood glucose levels than they do on high carb low-fat diets.
 [1] This increases the dogs inclination to exercise due to feeling completely nourished by the healthy levels of protein and fat; and the benefits of exercise for weight loss and overall health are well known.
 [6]

-The fat in an the ABC Diet does not trigger the pancreas to secrete insulin at all - not one bit, so the dietary fat (the fat in the food) is converted to glucose in an even, satisfying way and the dog does not experience hunger pangs from an insulin induced sugar crash, as they do on a low fat, high carb diet.
+The animal protein and fat in the BALANCED CALORIE DIET does not trigger the pancreas to secrete insulin at all - not one bit, so the protein and fat is converted to glucose in an even, satisfying way and the dog does not experience hunger pangs from an insulin induced sugar crash, as they do on a low fat, high carb diet.
 [1]

-The amount of carbohydrates in the ABC Diet are much less than in a low fat diet food, and they are low glycemic carbs, with insoluble fiber, and resistant starch, a percentage of which is not absorbed into the blood stream and continues into the colon where is feeds the beneficial bacteria that is essential to maintain a healthy system.
-These have begun to be referred to as POSTbiotics which join the already familiar PREbiotics and PRObiotics as crucial in maintaining the healthy functioning of the entire digestive system which includes as many as 100 trillion bacteria.
+The amount of carbohydrates in the BALANCED CALORIE DIET are much less than in a low-fat diet food, and they are low glycemic carbs, with soluble and insoluble fiber, and resistant starch, a percentage of which is not absorbed into the blood stream and continues into the colon where is feeds the beneficial bacteria that is essential to maintain a healthy system.
+These have begun to be referred to as POSTbiotics which join the already familiar PREbiotics and PRObiotics as crucial in maintaining the healthy functioning of the entire digestive system which includes as many as 90 trillion bacteria.

-An added benefit of the ABC Diet, once the dog has achieved its optimum weight, is it can easily be maintained going forward because the ABC Diet is an extremely healthy, completely balanced nutritious food designed for all life stages.
+An added benefit of the BALANCED CALORIE DIET, once the dog has achieved its optimum weight, is it can easily be maintained going forward because the BALANCED CALORIE DIET is an extremely healthy, completely balanced nutritious food that meets the AAFCO specifications for feeding for all life stages.
 You need only adjust the amount you feed as the age and activity levels change from season to season and year to year.

-Finally the ABC Diet results in smaller firmer stools which are the sign of a healthy, balanced, appropriate diet.
+Finally, the diet results in smaller, firmer stools which are the sign of a healthy, balanced, appropriate diet.

 A simple method to judge your dogs ideal weight is to put your hands of both sides of your dogs rib cage, you should be able to feel the ribs but, standing about six feet away, not be able to see them.